RESEARCH PROJECTS

 Examination of Lysed Tissue Samples Using Tabletop MRE

-(b) waves in the lysed image (c) show a shorter wave length, indicating a decrease in stiffness.
+Figure: (Top)Porcine kidney specimen scanned in axial orientation in a glass capillary.
+(Bottom) (a) The magnitude image shows a homogeneous tissue distribution.
+Compared to (b) the native shear wave image, waves in (c) the lysed image show a shorter wave length, indicating a decrease in stiffness.